 Evangelization by Mail.
 A work of growing importance and one in which we have been the pioneers for many years past, is the use of letters, tracts, Gospels and Testaments mailed to selected lists of Jews in practically every city and many towns of the United States.
-The Shephend of Jerach, published monthly in Yiddish and English, has a circulation among Jews in all parts of the world.
+The Shepherd of Israel, published monthly in Yiddish and English, has a circulation among Jews in all parts of the world.

 Budget.
-Under God's leading and blessing, the meds of the Mission have grown to over \$100,000 annually.
-The Lord has aexet failed us.
-We have no quaranteed support from any human source; not are worldly methods of raising finids resorted to.
+Under God's leading and blessing, the needs of the Mission have grown to over \$100,000 annually.
+The Lord has never failed us.
+We have no guaranteed support from any human source; nor are worldly methods of raising funds resorted to.
 The Mission exists as a testimony to the God of Israel Who has never failed to move the hearts of His children to come to our help.

 We covet your prayers and your sympathy.
-We invite fellow believers to cast in their lot with us, taking fellowship in the great rask He has committed to our charge.
+We invite fellow believers to cast in their lot with us, taking fellowship in the great task He has committed to our charge.